Abdullah-Rady/Path-Planning-in-Continuous-Spaces-for-UAVs-Using-Meta-Heuristics/README.md

 ## Overview

 This repository contains an implementation of a path-planning solution for Unmanned Aerial Vehicles (UAVs) operating in continuous 3D spaces.
+The project is inspired by and implements the findings from the paper titled [Optimized Path-Planning in Continuous Spaces for Unmanned Aerial Vehicles Using Meta-Heuristics](https://ieeexplore.ieee.org/document/9206009).
 The problem is addressed using various meta-heuristic algorithms, including Particle Swarm Optimization, Genetic Algorithm, Bat Algorithm, and Simulated Annealing.
 The primary objective is to find optimal paths for a fleet of drones to navigate from their starting points to target points in a 3D workspace while avoiding collisions with each other and obstacles, with an emphasis on minimizing total travel time and energy consumption.

 ## Problem Formulation